 Once upon a time, a businessman named KP Singh proposed the idea of building a tree house upon a 65 years old Mango tree without cutting a single branch of the tree.
 The idea was so raw and difficult that when he took this idea of his to different architects and engineers around the city, none of them agreed to it.

 One day his wish got fulfilled and the tree house got constructed just the way he wanted it to be without any damage to the tree and its branches.
 Surprisingly, the tree wasn’t made by some architect or civil engineer but a small artisan of Surat with the academic qualification of just grade seven.
 This tree house was later featured in the Limca book of world records.

 The jungle book ‘Oodeypore’

 Udaipur is a city which inspires writers, artists, and painters.
 It is the home of imagination.
 And that is exactly why it inspired Rudyard Kipling to include the place in his famous book ‘The Jungle Book’.
 In this book, ‘Bagheera’, the Black Panther belonged to the placed called ‘Oodeypore’ which is actually Udaipur.
 If you pronounce both of these names, the pronunciation is the same.
 It is said that Kipling was inspired by the elegance and the beauty of the city and that’s why he thought to include it in his book.
-How great and wonderful the city it is to inspire such a great artist, isn’t it?
+Just imagine, how great and wonderful the city would be to inspire such a great artist, isn’t it?